widihastomo/okr/replit.md

 - **Frontend**: React with TypeScript, using Vite as the build tool
 - **Backend**: Node.js with Express server
 - **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **Authentication**: User and team management with role-based access control
 - **UI Components**: Radix UI primitives with custom styling via Tailwind CSS
 - **State Management**: TanStack Query for server state management